JawadSarfraz/Llama-Model-For-NLP/README.md

 ```

 The training process will:
-- Download the LLaMA-7B model
+- Load the LLaMA-7B model with 4-bit quantization
 - Apply LoRA configuration
 - Train on the prepared dataset
 - Save checkpoints every 100 steps